Removes coarse solids such as rags, sticks, wood, and other larger materials that clog or disrupt the biological wastewater treatment process.

 Click here to Contact Our Experts.

 Managing membrane fouling is critical to the operation of MBR systems.
-IWS employs advanced techniques to minimize fouling and extend the life of the membranes.
+IWS employs advanced techniques to minimize fouling and extend the life of the membrane material.

-MBR systems often utilize submerged and ultrafiltration (UF) membranes, which enhance the efficiency and effectiveness of the treatment process.
+MBR systems often utilize submerged membranes and ultrafiltration (UF) membranes, which enhance the efficiency and effectiveness of the wastewater treatment plant process.

-The biological treatment processes within MBR systems, including the activated sludge process, ensure the breakdown of organic matter and the reduction of nutrient levels in the treated water.
+The biological process within MBR systems, including the activated sludge process, ensures the breakdown of organic matter and the reduction of nutrient levels in the treated water.

 Nutrient removal is a vital function of MBR systems, achieved through specialized membrane modules.
-This ensures compliance with environmental standards and the production of high-quality effluent.
+This ensures compliance with environmental standards and the production of high-quality treated wastewater effluent.

-MBR systems produce high-quality treated water suitable for various water reuse applications, contributing to sustainable water management practices.
+MBR systems produce high-quality treated water suitable for various water reuse applications, contributing to sustainable water resources management.

-Regular chemical cleaning of the membrane material helps maintain the efficiency of MBR systems and ensures long-term performance.
+Regular chemical cleaning of the membrane element helps maintain the efficiency of MBR systems and ensures long-term performance.

 MBR systems are also used to treat landfill leachate and manage biomass effectively to ensure environmentally safe discharge.

-Microorganisms’ role in MBR systems is crucial for the solids concentration and overall effectiveness of the wastewater treatment process.
+Microorganisms’ role in membrane bioreactor systems is crucial for suspended solids concentration and overall effectiveness of the wastewater treatment plant process.